midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

    2. If commitment is not a match, try to decrypt output ciphertext, if decryption succeeds - add coin to known set as a confirmed one
    3. If decryption fails - ignore output

-If transaction is reported to fail entirely, it is up to implementor to choose how to progress.
-It is advised to record such event in transaction history and notify user.
+If transaction is reported to fail entirely and is present in pending pool, it is up to implementor to choose how to progress.
+It is advised to discard such transaction (with operation `discard_transaction`) and notify user.

-If transaction history is tracked, an entry should be added, with confirmed status.
+If transaction history is tracked and transaction is found relevant, an entry should be added, with confirmed status.
 Amount of tokens spent can be deducted by comparing coins provided as inputs through nullifiers and discovered outputs.
 Additionally, transients present in a transaction should be inspected for transaction history completeness, as there may be tokens immediately spent.

 #### `finalize_transaction`